spark1217/StockImpulse/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to HW-Group32 and its packages, which are hosted in the [Group Repository](https://github.com/spark1217/StockImpulse) on GitHub.
+The following is a set of guidelines for contributing to StockImpulse, which is hosted in the [Group Repository](https://github.com/spark1217/StockImpulse) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents